DrizztDoUrden/BTModMerger/README.md

 # The most important (for me) thing

 I would greatly appreciate if  mods that use this would add a link to the repo or release or kind of whatever to its post/description.
+Also, feel free to add any problems as issues, I would likely read it and fix it on next weekend.
+If it is couple of lines I can even fix it on the currnet (european) evening.

 # BTModMerger